jp172/covid19-ventilator-optimization/README.md

 ## Usage and arguments

 Call main.py to run a simulation.
-You need to pass the following arguments:
+You can pass the following arguments:

-### Necessary arguments

-scenario: Choose from options `"worst","high","normal"`

-Defines the scenario for which the simulation is run.

-Usage example: `python main.py worst`

 ### Optional arguments